-You can manage which notifications you receive by configuring webhooks with Braintree.
-They'll manage the endpoints in the Braintree Control Panel by clicking the gear icon in the top right corner, selecting API from the drop-down menu, and then clicking on the Webhooks tab.

-If you are not using webhooks already, follow the general webhooks guide to configure webhooks in your gateway.

-Updated | The grantor can manage which notifications they receive by configuring webhooks with Braintree.
+The grantor can manage which notifications they receive by configuring webhooks with Braintree.
 They'll manage the endpoints in the Braintree Control Panel by clicking the gear icon in the top right corner, selecting API from the drop-down menu, and then clicking on the Webhooks tab.

 If you are not using webhooks already, follow the general webhooks guide to configure webhooks in your gateway.